commercetools/merchant-center-application-kit/packages/permissions/README.md

 ### Props

 - `permissions`: an array of `Permission`, requested by the component
-- `actionRights`: an array of `Action Right`, requested by the component
+- `actionRights`: an array of `ActionRight`, requested by the component
 - `unauthorizedComponent`: (_optional_) a function return an React element to be rendered in case the permissions don't match
 - `render`: (_optional_) a function returning an React element or a node to be